 As described in detail in the ECP report (USACE, 2019), asbestos containing materials (ACM) have been identified in accessible areas in all of the housing units.
-The ACM identified during asbestos surveys conducted in 2011 and 2012 (provided in Appendix I of the ECP report) consisted primarily of joint compound associated with drywall construction, floor tiles, and floor tile mastic.
-The ACM were found to be in good condition (i.e., intact and undamaged) in all housing units.
+The ACM identified during asbestos surveys conducted in 2011 and 2012 (provided in Appendix H of the ECP report) consisted primarily of joint compound associated with drywall construction, floor tiles, and floor tile mastic.
+The ACM were found to be in good condition (i.e., intact and undamaged) in all but one housing unit.
+Damaged ACM floor tiles were identified in the utility room at 4 East Militia Road.
 Certain inaccessible areas, such as areas within walls and enclosed chases, above ceiling fixtures, operating machinery and electrical equipment, foundations, inside mechanical equipment, and roofs, were not evaluated.
+The asbestos inspection contractor recommended that "destructive ACM surveys should be performed prior to any proposed renovations or maintenance involving inaccessible areas".
 The asbestos inspection contractor recommended that "destructive ACM surveys should be performed prior to any proposed renovations or maintenance involving inaccessible areas".

 At the request of the Army, additional follow-up asbestos re-inspection surveys were performed at each of the 12 housing units in mid-September of 2019.
 The results of the re-inspection closely resembled those of the 2011/2012 inspections for the areas inspected in 2011/2012.
 The 2019 inspection program included testing of roofing shingles and exterior black side paper, neither of which were tested during the 2011/2012 program.
-ACM was detected in roofing shingles at 3 Launcher Way, but was not detected at any of the other housing units.
-No asbestos was detected in black side paper at any of the housing units.
+No asbestos was detected in either material.
 A description of the 2019 re-inspection program and associated inspection report documentation are provided in a technical memorandum addendum to the 2019 USACE ECP report (USACE, 2020)